Holic75/KingmakerRebalance/README.md

 - Sanctified Slayer Inquisitor archetype,
 - Executioner Slayer archetype,
 - Overwhelming Soul Kineticist archetype,
-- Lore Warden Fighter archetype.
+- Lore Warden Fighter archetype,
+- Preservationist Alchemist archetype,
+- Divine Tracker Ranger archetype.

 Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers)